Mihalochkina/Test-Automation-Final-Project/README.md

 - **Rotation and Compression**: Each log file has a maximum size of 10 MB.
 When this size is exceeded, the log file is closed, compressed into a ZIP file, and a new log file is started.

 #### Log Format
-Logs are formatted to provide a comprehensive view of each event:
+Logs are formatted to provide a comprehensive view of each event:<br>
 {time:YYYY-MM-DD at HH:mm:ss} | {level} | {message} | {file}:{function}:{line} | {exception}

 - **Time**: The timestamp of when the log entry was created.